 -H "Content-Type: application/json" \

-# Delete an item (returns 204 No Content)
+# Delete (returns 204 No Content)

 curl -X DELETE http://localhost:8080/items/1

-Next Steps
+Next steps

 Summary

-Weโ€™ve implemented a complete CRUD API using a three-layer architecture.
-Keeping the responsibilities of each layer separate makes it straightforward to add exception handling and validation later โ€” you always know exactly where to make changes.
-Start by applying this structure to your own project and build on it from there.
+We’ve implemented a full CRUD API in a three-layer architecture.
+Separating the responsibilities of each layer makes it clear where changes need to go when you later add exception handling or validation.
+Try this structure in your own project first, and gradually flesh it out.